What is Pleurodesis?

 - The fluid is drained into a collection bag and medicine is injected into the pleural space.

-Regardless of where the procedure takes place (in the room or in the operating room), a chest tube will remain in place for up to 48 hours to make sure the lung sticks to the chest wall.
-Once the lung sticks to the chest wall, fluid is not able to build up.
-Daily x-rays are done to check progress.
+Regardless of where the procedure happens, a chest tube will remain in place for up to 48 hours to ensure the lung sticks to the chest wall.
+Once this is accomplished, it prevents fluid buildup and reduces pain.
+Patients receive daily x-rays to check this progress.

 Once the chest tube is removed, patients must clean the wound every day.
-There may be some extra drainage from the wound at first, but keeping a bandage over it and change the dressing regularly will keep the area clean.
+There may be some extra drainage at first, but keeping a bandage over it and changing the dressing regularly will keep the area clean.

-Some restrictions may apply to patients while recovering, such as avoiding lotion, baths, swimming, or hot tubs.
+Patients should avoid using lotion, taking baths, swimming, or sitting in hot tubs during the recovery process.
 Patients may also need to take prescriptions to help control pain.

 Alternatives to Surgery

-There are other options for patients with pleural effusion or fluid buildup.
+There are other options for mesothelioma patients suffering from pleural effusion or fluid buildup.
 In a catheter placement procedure, the doctor places a small tube called an indwelling pleural catheter into the patient’s chest.
-This procedure allows the patient to go home with the small tube and drain the fluids there.
+The catheter allows the patient to go home with the small tube and drain the fluids there.

 Another alternative to pleurodesis is removing excess fluid with a needle.
-After the procedure, the patient doesn’t have a chest tube inserted after the procedure.
-However, this method isn’t permanent, and fluid is likely to come back and require further treatment.
+This procedure doesn’t require a chest tube.
+However, this method isn’t permanent, and fluid is likely to return and may require further treatment.

 Potential Surgical Complications